qsharp-community/qsharp-community.github.io/_pages/about.md

 ---
 permalink: /about/
-title: What is this Q# Community?
+title: "About"
 ---

+Content coming soon! 😊